Taiko2k/Avvie/README.md

 ## Usage tips

  - You can import by drag and drop from your Pictures folder
+ - Click the thumbnail preview to toggle between ***square*** and ***circle***.
+The output will still be square unless associated setting is also enabled in preferences.
  - Hold <kbd>Shift</kbd> to move the selection rectangle slowly
  - Tap <kbd>Ctrl</kbd> to enter free rectangle mode
- - Click the preview to toggle between ***square*** and ***circle***.
-The final output will still be square unless associated option is also enabled in preferences.
-To clarify the behavior:
-     - Square preview = square output
-     - Circle preview + circle mode off = square output
-     - Circle preview + circle mode on + png off = Cropped circle with white background
-     - Circle preview + circle mode on + png on = Square with circle alpha mask
  - You can type a custom ratio into the entry field next to the "Custom" option e.g. `4:3`, then press Enter.
  - You can also type a custom crop resolution into that same field, e.g. `300,500`.
+ - If exporting for your Steam profile, select the "Downscale Max 184x184" option for a better quality upload.
  - **[Permission workaround]** Run `sudo flatpak override com.github.taiko2k.avvie --filesystem=host` to allow drag and drop from all file locations.

 ## Install